MicrosoftDocs/architecture-center/docs/example-scenario/iot/introduction-to-solutions.md

 *Contextual insights* are context-sensitive interpretations of events to determine where they should be routed or what immediate actions application logic should execute.
 Examples are:
 - Determining where to route a message based on contextual data, such as message header content or the type of device.
-- Runtime decisions by event handling code that decide to take immediate action based on an event.
+- Runtime decisions by event handling code that decide whether to take immediate action based on an event.
 - Reconciling acknowledgments to complete a stateful transaction.

 *Real-time insights* are interpretations gathered and observed in real-time for monitoring and decision-making purposes.
 Examples are: